-On January 24, 2019, RGA's board of directors authorized a share repurchase program for up to \$400 million of RGA's outstanding common stock.
+On February 25, 2022, RGA's board of directors authorized a share repurchase program for up to \$400 million of RGA's outstanding common stock.
 The authorization was effective immediately and does not have an expiration date.
-On May 6, 2020 the Company announced that it has suspended stock purchases until further notice.
+In connection with this authorization, the board of directors terminated the stock repurchase authority granted in 2019.
+The pace of repurchase activity depends on various factors such as the level of available cash, an evaluation of the costs and benefits associated with alternative uses of excess capital, such as acquisitions and in force reinsurance transactions, and RGA's stock price.